 For those businesses that will start marketing and advertising their websites online, or the ones that already are but are looking to increase their online focus, Clever Ads free online advertising products can help.

-In any case, the majority of advertising spend takes place in the latter half of the year due to holiday campaigns and product rollouts.
+In any case, the majority of advertising spend takes place in the later half of the year due to holiday campaigns and product rollouts.
 So if the overall impact of coronavirus levels off soon, the entire advertising market could bounce back.

-In this period of uncertainty, let’s analyze how are Google and Facebook, big advertising platforms, responding to Coronavirus.
+In this period of uncertainty, let’s analyze how are Google and Facebook, big advertising platforms, responding to coronavirus.